 Swedish Firesteel: Using this basic pocket fire-starter, you can get a nice fire going under almost any conditions.
 This is a small, compact version.

 GI P38 & P51 Can Opener Combo Pack (Made in the USA): This is one of the army’s greatest tools.
 Can be used for dozens of jobs.
 Makes a great can opener, cutting edge, groove cleaner, screw drive, clean finger nails, open seams and many, many more practical uses.
-Now you can have one of each size – at the time of this writing $1.25 for both.
+Now you can have one of each size.

 This month Emergency Essentials is having a huge sale on Mountain House Products.
 The selection is huge.
 Not only that, for a limited time shipping is free on all orders of $150 or more.